rubyworks/smeagol/README.md

 There are two ways to handle updates of the repository through Shelob:
 *automatic updating* and *manual updating*.

-To setup Shelob to automatically update your repository in fixed intervals, simply pass the `--auto-update` option in the command line and Shelob will automatically perform a `git pull origin master` on your repository once per day.

-To perform a manual update, simply go to the `update` route, e.g. `http://localhost:4567/update`, and Shelob will perform a git pull.
-Obviously, change the URL appropriately for your hostname and port.

-## UPDATING

-Updating only works when using the Smeagol server.
-It does not work for static sites.
-There are two ways to update the repository through Smeagol:

-* Auto Update
-* Manual Update

-To setup Smeagol to automatically update your repository in fixed intervals, simply pass the `--auto-update` option in the command line and Smeagol will automatically perform a `git pull origin master` on your repository once per day.
+To setup Smeagol to automatically update your repository in fixed intervals, simply pass the `--auto-update` option in the command line and Smjeagol will automatically perform a `git pull origin master` on your repository once per day.

 To perform a manual update, simply go to the `update` route, e.g. `http://localhost:4567/update`, and Smeagol will perform a git pull.
-Change the URL for your appropriate hostname and port.
+Of course, change the URL appropriately for your hostname and port.

-## STATIC SITES

-To generate a static site use the the `static` command.

-    $ cd /path/to/wiki
-    $ smeagol static

-By default the build will be placed in `public/` in the wiki repo.
-To use an alternate destination use the `-d`/`--dir` options.

-    $ smeagol build -d /path/to/site

-The default location can be changed in `_settings.yml` via the `static` field.

 ## CONTRIBUTE